ibm-cloud-docs/vmwaresolutions/shared/shared_creating-endpoints.md

 {: #shared_creating-endpoints-prereq}

 * If you have an {{site.data.keyword.cloud_notm}} Direct Link on your account, you must establish a tunnel between the cross-connect router and the customer edge to have access to the virtual data center.
-* You can order only one private network endpoint per virtual data center.
+* You can order only one private network endpoint per single-zone virtual data centers.
+* For multizone virtual data centers, two private network endpoints are ordered to correspond with each NSX Edge Service Gateway.
 * If you want to change the device type of your private network endpoint, you must first delete the existing private network endpoint.
 Then, create a new private network endpoint with the new device type.
 * You can simultaneously make resource updates to your virtual data center while you create or delete a private network endpoint.